 Transactions - availability groups and database mirroring

-This topic describes cross-database and distributed transactions support for Always On availability groups and database mirroring.
+This article describes cross-database and distributed transactions support for Always On availability groups and database mirroring.

 Support for distributed transactions